The Champ (1979 film): Critical response

 Charles Champlin of the Los Angeles Times wrote in a generally positive review that "Zeffirelli has made 'The Champ' work again, on his and its extravagant terms.
 It requires, makes no mistake, a willing surrender to those terms of sentimental romance and is less piquantly seasoned with wry worldliness than 'Heaven Can Wait,' for example, whose romantic idealism it shares.
 But, with due allowances, 'The Champ' is a strongly affecting experience for those who want to be moved."

 Gary Arnold of The Washington Post opined that the film "slogs on for about two reels too many, concluding on a note of utterly contrived tragedy that should make just about everyone feel wretchedly deceived."

 Clyde Jeavons of The Monthly Film Bulletin wrote: "Whether the unabashed sentimentality of Zeffirelli's remake of King Vidor's 1931 was deliberate or a misinterpretation of mood, one thing is certain; rarely has the screen been quite so awash with tears for so little apparent reason."

 Film historian Leonard Maltin awarded the picture 1.5 out of a possible 4 stars, calling it "Hopeless...Voight acts too smart for us to believe he's a dumb pug, while Dunaway acts as if she wants to bed down with their kid; Schroeder cries (and cries) convincingly, but this still isn't exactly Zeffirelli's finest hour."

 The Champ has been listed among the most depressing films, and the final scene has been used in psychology experiments to elicit strong emotional responses.
 In 1988, psychologists conducted a study involving more than 250 film clips shown to 500 people.
 The study concluded that the last three minutes of The Champ, in which T.J. sees his father win his comeback fight and then die, elicited the saddest response from a majority of the subjects.

 Box office

 At the American box office, the film performed modestly at first but went on to become MGM's greatest international hit in 14 years, grossing $30.4 million in the U.S. and Canada and more than $35 million elsewhere, including more than $10 million in Japan.
 By September 1979, The Champ had registered as MGM's fourth-greatest success in its history.

-Awards
+Awards and nominations

-Ricky Schroder won the Golden Globe Award for Best New Male Star of the Year in a Motion Picture.
-Jon Voight was nominated for Drama at the Golden Globes, but lost to Dustin Hoffman for his role in Kramer vs. Kramer.
-Dave Grusin's score was also nominated for an Academy Award.